ENCATC Congress 2024

 Learn more here.

-Open House Europe
+Open House Brno / Open House Europe

-Open House Europe is a collaborative project involving 14 European cities and 13 cultural organizations, united by a vision to promote architecture as a positive force for change.
+Open Houses Europe is a collaborative project involving 14 European cities and 13 cultural organizations, united by a vision to promote architecture as a positive force for change.
 This initiative fosters inclusive discussions on architecture's role in addressing social and environmental issues, helping residents gain new perspectives on their surroundings and envision the future of European architecture.

 Co-funded by the European Union under grant nr 101100328 OHEu, this three-year collaboration began in early 2023.
 Open House Europe bridges the gap between professionals and the public through their shared passion for architecture, provoking dialogue, encouraging knowledge exchange, and fostering community building.
 By connecting organizations and exposing audiences to diverse architectural ideas, Open House Europe engages stakeholders in debates, prompting people to imagine, shape, and build a common future.